agnesbn/VIS_assignment4/README.md

 # Assignment 4 – Human Action classification
 The portfolio for __Visual Analytics S22__ consists of 4 projects (3 class assignments and 1 self-assigned project).
-This is the __final assignment__ in the portfolio.
+This is the __fourth and final assignment__ in the portfolio.

 ## 1. Contribution